Contact us if you are planning on doing business in Central America.

 Colombian operations that are doing business in Central America are concentrated in sectors such as finance, construction, tourism, retail, transportation, energy, manufacturing, food processing, textiles, and chemicals.

-Colombian companies that are operating in the region are doing so to compete in the Central American domestic market and not to use it as a platform to export to third parties.
-The overall market in Central America is compelling in terms of size, purchasing power, growth prospects, and economic integration.
+Colombian companies that are operating in the region are doing so predominantly to compete in the Central American domestic market and not to use it as a platform to export to third parties.
+The overall market in Central America is compelling for them in terms of size, purchasing power, growth prospects, and economic integration.

 Growth in Colombian companies doing business in Central America has been driven by trade agreements that have been established between itself and the Northern Triangle (Guatemala, Honduras, and El Salvador) and Costa Rica.